 LOOKING FOR MORE BUDGET OPTIONS?

-That’s a wrap for the review!
+That wraps up the Nike Air Max Impact 2 review!
 I truly hope you’ve got something useful from it, as there’s really not a lot of information about this shoe.
 A potential bang for your buck for some!

 With that being said, I have plenty more for ya if you’re looking to squeeze every ounce of performance per dollar.
 There’s A LOT of great basketball shoes that don’t cost a fortune.
 You just have to know what to look for.